hashirkz/nitter_scraper/long_desc.md

 # about
-cli scraping application for [nitter](https://nitter.net/search) a popular *twitter mirror designed for debain/ubuntu/wsl2 and python3
+- cli scraping application for [nitter](https://nitter.net/search) a popular *twitter mirror
+- works for debain/ubuntu/wsl2 and python3

 ## recommended installation
 ```bash